JonasPedersenDev/3rd-Sem-Project-WIP-name-/README.md

 ### Prerequisites

+Must have installed:
+  - Node.js
+  - Java version 17
+For Java, you probably have a newer version installed, but you need to have version 17 installed as well.
-Make sure you have Node.js and Java version 17 or newer installed.
+Link to download Java version 17 (https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).

 ### Development Setup